pixie-io/docs.px.dev/content/en/installing-pixie/03-install-guides/02-self-hosted-pixie.md

 px run px/demo_script
 ```

-For more information, checkout our [CLI guide](/using-pixie/using-cli/) or see our [PxL script documentation](/reference/pxl/), but first, go on to the next step and explore our web app.
+For more information, checkout our [CLI guide](/using-pixie/using-cli/).

 ### Explore the web app